Looking for a quick, high-quality solution for your small volume plastic needs?

 Injection molding from Topworks is the perfect solution – we’ll take care of everything so you can focus on your business.

 With our low volume injection molding manufacturing services, you can create your plastic parts in an efficient and cost-conscious manner.
 Give us a call today to get started on the future of your product!

-The injection molding Low Volume Manufacturing or Rapid Manufacturing method applies to all industries that make plastic parts by injection molding.
+The low volume injection molding or Rapid Manufacturing method applies to all industries that make plastic parts by injection molding.
 The technology can be used to minimize the molding time for your products, to produce pre-mass quantities with real material, or to produce small quantities of finished products.
 Molding costs of low volume production are significantly lower than those of conventional methods.

-We offer injection molding low-volume manufacturing services, providing our clients with the ability to manufacture hundreds of thousands of plastic parts so that their products can be brought to market.
+We offer injection molding low-volume manufacturing services, providing our clients with the ability to manufacture hundreds of plastic parts so that their products can be brought to market.